Home Articles Accelerating Success: Website Optimization for Speed and Loading Times...

 4. Content Delivery Network (CDN)

-A CDN is a network of distributed servers that deliver your content from locations closer to users.
+A CDN is a network of distributed servers that deliver your content from locations closer to your users.
 By using a CDN, you can significantly reduce loading times, especially for users in geographically distant locations.

 5. Lazy Loading